 For the first four years of the program, the Annenberg School provides its doctoral student an annual stipend to support their research and teaching fellowships.
 Each semester, students are assigned to a faculty mentor under whose supervision the fellow will conduct either research or teaching duties.
 Students will experience both research fellowships and teaching fellowships at least once during their four years.
 Fellows are expected to devote 19 hours per week to their position.
-The current academic year stipend for research and teaching fellowships is $29,302.
+As of the 2022-2023 academic year, the academic year stipend for research and teaching fellowships is $34,500.

 Students entering with a relevant Master’s degree who transfer three or more credits (up to the maximum of five credits) will see their financial support reduced from eight semesters to seven.

 Annenberg students who maintain a full schedule of courses, are in good standing, and are participating in a program of active scholarship, will receive a waiver of tuition and fees.